-47. Naturalized voters will inexorably be harmed by HB 2492 and HB 2243's vesting of unfettered discretion in county recorders to determine what types or combinations of "information" establish that a voter registration applicant or registered voter "is not a U.S. citizen."
-Some county recorders and their staff members will seize upon any information or data that a voter registration applicant or registered voter lacked U.S. citizenship at some point in the past and use that information to reject the application and refer that individual under the statutes-even rely upon unverified and unsubstantiated "information" from private individuals or political organizations as to individual registered voters' citizenship and subject these voters to extra scrutiny under Section 16-165(H).

-48. HB 2492 and HB 2243 were enacted, according to statements by the bill sponsors, to override the LULAC consent decree, to require proof of citizenship from federal-only voters "to ensure that non-citizens are not voting in Arizona elections," "ensure that only qualified applicants are properly registered and voting in our elections" and, as to the provisions imported from HB 2617 into HB 2243, "require[] on the front end that only qualified applicants are properly registered to vote, and then require[] regular maintenance to ensure individuals no longer qualified . . . are regularly removed."
+- 47. Naturalized voters will inexorably be harmed by HB 2492 and HB 2243's vesting of unfettered discretion in county recorders to determine what types or combinations of "information" establish that a voter registration applicant or registered voter "is not a U.S. citizen."
+Some county recorders and their staff members will seize upon any information or data that a voter registration applicant or registered voter lacked U.S. citizenship at some point in the past and use that information to reject the application and refer that individual to law enforcement or to remove the voter from the rolls.
+Such officials and their staff may-under the statutes-even rely upon unverified and unsubstantiated "information" from private individuals or political organizations as to individual registered voters' citizenship and subject these voters to extra scrutiny under Section 16-165(I). - 48.
+HB 2492 and HB 2243 were enacted, according to statements by the bill sponsors, to override the LULAC consent decree, to require proof of citizenship from federal-only voters "to ensure that non-citizens are not voting in Arizona elections," "ensure that only qualified applicants are properly registered and voting in our elections" and, as to the provisions imported from HB 2617 into HB 2243, "require[] on the front end that only qualified applicants are properly registered to vote, and then require[] regular maintenance to ensure individuals no longer qualified . . . are regularly removed."
 But the Citizenship Investigation Provisions do not require county recorders to assess whether the applicant has in fact naturalized subsequent to their AZDOT or public assistance office transaction prior to registering to vote.
 Nor was there any basis presented to the legislature to indicate that the tens of thousands of federal-only voters who attested to their citizenship were not in fact U.S. citizens.
 Thus, the Challenged Provisions are not consistent with these laws' purported objectives.